September 27, 2020 Spirituality of the River

 Since joining St. Luke UMC as College Minister in mid-January, Pastor Qadry, M. Div., has been actively contributing to both the church and the broader community.
 He has been shadowing Pastor Mark, offering valuable insight and commentary on race relations policies within the Eastern Pennsylvania Conference of the United Methodist Church.
 This role has allowed Pastor Qadry to engage deeply with important conversations around justice, equity, and inclusion within the denomination.

-In addition to his ministerial duties, Pastor Qadry has taken on the role of church website and social media platforms engineer.
+In addition to his ministerial duties, Pastor Qadry has taken on the role of social media platforms engineer.
 By enhancing St. Luke UMC’s online presence, he aims to create more engaging and welcoming digital spaces for our congregation and the wider community.
-As part of this effort, a Women’s History Month campaign will launch in March, focusing on authentic multiculturalism.
 All members active on social media are encouraged to support this initiative by liking, commenting, and sharing posts to help strengthen our church’s online profile.